AnchorFree/ssl-watch/README.md

 ```

 Files in the directory that don't have `.conf` suffix are ignored.
-When there are no IP addresses provided for a domain, SSLWATCH will try to resolve
+When there are no IP addresses provided for a domain, `ssl-watch` will try to resolve
 it, and connect to all IP addresses the domain name resolves to.
 As seen from the example
 above, you can also provide named IP sets and use them as endpoints for particular domains.
 Note that this named IP sets are only valid within a service block where they were declared, i.e.